best-nazar/go-web-app/tests/TEST-CASE.md

                 or wrong password
         When    I enter creadentials
         Then    I see the error message on the Login page in warning box.

+        Given: I have correct username and password, but I am inactive user, When    I log in to system
+        Then    I get redirected to the Info page '/u/locked'

 #### Scenario: User Logout
         Given: As a looged user, I'd like to logout